-- No existing facilities have a studio theatre currently. - Old Church Theatre is available for rent (180 seats) and needs air conditioning and heat pump upgrades (currently fundraising).
+- No existing facilities have a studio theatre currently. - The Regier Theatre (former Old Church Theatre) is available for rent (180 seats) and needs air conditioning and heat pump upgrades (currently fundraising).
 However, it has fixed seating which makes it restrictive for some types of performances. - Little Red Church (Comox) can meet some of the live performance needs, with better acoustics and accessibility. - The City could discuss with School District 71 if Vanier Theatre can potentially meet this need.